+''' application: Override the reported application name.
+Note - On Java systems where multiple, distinct applications may be served by a single process, this configuration causes the agent to \ report all discovered applications as one application with the given name. name: NEEDS_TO_BE_SET Override the reported application path. path: NEEDS_TO_BE_SET Add the name of the application group with which this application should be associated in the Contrast UI. group: NEEDS_TO_BE_SET Add the application code this application should use in the Contrast UI. code: NEEDS_TO_BE_SET Override the reported application version. version: NEEDS_TO_BE_SET Pass arguments to the underlying application. args: NEEDS_TO_BE_SET Apply labels to an application.
+Labels must be formatted as a comma-delimited list.
+Example - 'label1,label2,label3' tags: NEEDS_TO_BE_SET Define a set of 'key=value' pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
+The set must be formatted as a comma-delimited list of 'key=value' pairs.
+Example - 'business-unit=accounting, office=Baltimore' metadata: NEEDS_TO_BE_SET Provide the ID of a session which already exists in the Contrast UI.
+Vulnerabilities discovered by the agent are associated with this session.
+If an invalid ID is supplied, the agent will be disabled.
+This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session_id: NEEDS_TO_BE_SET Provide metadata which is used to create a new session ID in the Contrast UI.
+Vulnerabilities discovered by the agent are associated with this new session.
+This value should be formatted as 'key=value' pairs (conforming to RFC 2253).
+Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
+This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET '''

 '''

-====

-protect:

-Use the properties in this section to determine if the

-Protect feature should be enabled.
-If this property is not

-present, the decision is delegated to the Contrast UI.

-enable: false

-====

-protect.probe_analysis

-Use the settings in this section to

-control the behavior of probe analysis.

-probe_analysis:

-Set to 'false' to disable probe analysis.

-enable: true

-application

-Use the properties in this section for

-the application(s) hosting this agent.

-application:

-Override the reported application name.

-Note - On Java systems where multiple, distinct applications may be

-served by a single process, this configuration causes the agent to \

-report

-all discovered applications as one application with the given name.

-name: NEEDS_TO_BE_SET

-Override the reported application path.

-path: NEEDS_TO_BE_SET

-Add the name of the application group with which this

-application should be associated in the Contrast UI.

-group: NEEDS_TO_BE_SET

-Add the application code this application should use in the Contrast UI.

-code: NEEDS_TO_BE_SET

-Override the reported application version.

-version: NEEDS_TO_BE_SET

-Pass arguments to the underlying application.

-args: NEEDS_TO_BE_SET

-'''

-'''

-Apply labels to an application.
-Labels must

-be formatted as a comma-delimited list.

-Example - 'label1,label2,label3'

-tags: NEEDS_TO_BE_SET

-Define a set of 'key=value' pairs (which conforms to RFC 2253) for

-specifying user-defined metadata associated with the application.
-The

-set must be formatted as a comma-delimited list of 'key=value' pairs.

-Example - 'business-unit=accounting, office=Baltimore'

-metadata: NEEDS_TO_BE_SET

-Provide the ID of a session which already exists in the Contrast

-UI.
-Vulnerabilities discovered by the agent are associated with

-this session.
-If an invalid ID is supplied, the agent will be

-disabled.
-This option and 'application.session_metadata' are

-mutually exclusive; if both are set, the agent will be disabled.

-session id: NEEDS TO BE SET

-Provide metadata which is used to create a new session ID in the

-Contrast UI.
-Vulnerabilities discovered by the agent are associated with

-this new session.
-This value should be formatted as 'key=value' pairs

-\# (conforming to RFC 2253).
-Available key names for this configuration

-are branchName, buildNumber, commitHash, committer, gitTag, repository,

-testRun, and version.
-This option and 'application.session_id' are

-mutually exclusive; if both are set the agent will be disabled.

-session_metadata: NEEDS_TO_BE_SET

 -----

 ====

 server

 Use the settings in this section to set metadata for the server

 hosting this agent.
 Contrast recognizes common, supported server

 names, paths, types and environments.
 Doing this may require a new

 server or license, and it may affect functionality of some features.

-====

 server:

 Override the reported server name.

 name: localhost

 Override the reported server path.

 path: NEEDS_TO_BE_SET

 Override the reported server type.

 type: NEEDS_TO_BE_SET

 Override the reported server environment.
 Valid

 values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'.

 environment: development

 Apply a list of labels to the server.
 Labels

 must be formatted as a comma-delimited list.

+Example - 'label1,label2,label3'

+tags: NEEDS_TO_BE_SET

+Use the properties in this YAML file to configure a Contrast agent.

+Go to https://docs.contrastsecurity.com/en/order-of-precedence.html

+to determine the order of precedence for configuration values.

+====

+Use this setting if you want to temporarily disable a Contrast agent.

+Set to 'true' to enable the agent; set to 'false' to disable the agent.

+enable: true

+api

+Use the properties in this section to connect the agent to the Contrast \

+====

+api:

+REOUIRED

 '''